ThrowTheSwitch/Ceedling/README.md

 Because it handles all the nitty-gritty of rebuilds and becuase of Unity and CMock, Ceedling makes [Test-Driven Development][TDD] in C a breeze.

 Ceedling is also extensible with a simple plugin mechanism.
+It comes with a number of built-in plugins for code coverage, test suite report generation, Continuous Integration features, IDE integration, and more.

 <sup>†</sup> Through a [plugin][FFF-plugin], Ceedling also supports [FFF] for
 [fake functions][test-doubles] as an alternative to CMock’s mocks and stubs.